 Since cleaning methods vary based on your curtain material, it’s essential to identify what yours are made of before proceeding.
 If you are unsure, stick to the maintenance cleaning instructions (described at the bottom of this post) to avoid permanent damage.

 How To Clean Curtains

 Start with a seasonal cleaning then keep up with the maintenance cleaning instructions below.
 You’ll love how much less dust you see flying around!

 - Wash two panels at a time on the delicate cycle using the cold setting.

 - Immediately remove from the dryer to prevent wrinkles and rehang.

 Sheer Fabric or Lace Curtains

-Tip: To restore a crisp feel to sheer or lace curtains, dissolve 1 cup of Epsom salt in a sink full of cold water.
+TIP: To restore a crisp feel to sheer or lace curtains, dissolve 1 cup of Epsom salt in a sink full of cold water.
 Submerge freshly-washed curtains for 10 minutes.
 Drain, gently press out any water but do not rinse.
-Let the curtains drip dry from your shower rod or laundry line and hang them once fully dry.
+Let the curtains drip dry from your shower rod or laundry line and hang them once thoroughly dry.